 In the performance of its oversight function, the audit committee reviewed and discussed with management and KPMG LLP, as the Company's independent registered public accounting firm, the Company's audited financial statements for the fiscal year ended December 31, 2021.
-The audit committee also discussed with the Company's independent registered public accounting firm the matters required to be discussed by applicable standards of the Public Company Accounting Oversight Board (the "PCAOB").
-In addition, the audit committee received and reviewed the written disclosures and the letters from the Company's independent registered public accounting firm required by applicable requirements of the PCAOB, regarding such independent registered public accounting firm's communications with the audit committee concerning independence, and discussed with the Company's independent registered public accounting firm their independence from the Company.
+The audit committee also discussed with the Company's independent registered public accounting firm the matters required to be discussed by applicable standards of the Public Company's independent registered public accounting firm required by applicable requirements of the PCAOB, regarding such independent registered public accounting firm required by applicable requirements of the PCAOB, regarding such independent registered public accounting firm's communications with the audit committee concerning independence, and discussed with the Company's independence from the Company.